chunk1t/notion-stock-api/README.md

 - Node.js 16 or higher
 - A Notion account and database
 - GitHub account (for automated updates)
-- Alpha Vantage API key (free tier available)
+- Alpha Vantage API key (free tier available, for US stocks only)
 - Discord webhook URL (optional, for notifications)

 ## Notion Database Setup

 1. Create a new database in Notion with the following properties:
    - Symbol (Text)
-   - Asset Type (Select: Stock/Crypto)
+   - Asset Type (Select: Stock/MalaysiaStock/Crypto)
    - Current Price (Number)
    - Last Updated (Last edited time)